-- Involve HSRs as potential champions to assist in the promotion of work health and safety in your team
+- Involve HSRs as potential champions to assist in the promotion of psychological and physical health and safety in your team

-- Consult regularly, even if it is informal.
+- Consult HSRs regularly, even if it is informally.

-- Arrange specific meetings for key issues such as high risk areas, proposed changes in the workplace and health surveillance issues.
+- Arrange specific meetings with HSRs for key issues such as high risk areas, proposed changes in the workplace and health surveillance issues.

-As workers are often the most aware of health and safety issues and solutions, it makes sense to listen to them.
+As workers are often the most aware of psychological and physical health and safety issues and solutions, it makes sense to listen to them.
 If your workers feel their ideas are valued, they will generally have a stronger commitment to tackling such problems.

 - undertake worker surveys